 But this next measure does work (this next formula is the equivalent of the one that uses [Sum of Balance] because [Sum of Balance] has an implicit CALCULATE

-I cover evaluation context and context transition in detail in my book, Learn to Write DAX.
+I cover evaluation context and context transition in detail in my book, Supercharge Power BI.
+If you want to have guided learning of the complex DAX concepts, you can enroll to my Power BI online training.